 \subsection{Dirac Wave Function in a Magnetic Field}

-We assume that there is a uniform magnetic field along the $z$-direction $\vB = B {\hat z}$ and for $B ^<_\sim 10^{18}$ G, the effect of the magnetic field on baryons is small enough to be treated perturbatively.
+We assume a uniform magnetic field along the $z$-direction $\vB = B {\hat z}$ with $B ^<_\sim 10^{18}$ G. For this field strength the effect of the magnetic field on baryons is small enough to be treated perturbatively.
 The magnetic part of the Lagrangian density is written as

 where the first and second terms describe the magnetic interactions of baryons and electrons, respectively.